DPF Delete: From Regeneration Types to Removing DPF-Related DTCs

 Yes.
 Removing the DPF often increases horsepower and torque by reducing backpressure and improving exhaust flow, especially when combined with a custom tune.

 Often, yes.
-Improved exhaust flow and reduced regeneration cycles can lead to better fuel efficiency, especially in long-distance driving conditions.
+Improved exhaust flow and reduced regeneration cycles can lead to better fuel efficiency, especially in long-distance driving conditions and also better efficiency of engine .

 Is DPF Off Illegal?